Magic Kingdom

 The view of Haunted Mansion from the entrance queue.

-An opening day attraction, the Haunted Mansion has been a fan favorite since 1971 and is the only attraction that I wholeheartedly insist is a must-do for any ‘tween and up.
+An opening day attraction, the Haunted Mansion has been a fan favorite since 1971 and I wholeheartedly recommend anyone 10 and up give it a try.

-The story behind the Haunted Mansion is that it was built to serve as a retirement home for ghosts.
-According to Disney author Jason Surrell, Walt Disney told a London reporter (when the Mansion was being developed for Disneyland in California) that he was building a place for all the ghosts displaced from their ancestral homes in the Blitz during World War II.
-Sadly, Walt never got to see the attraction come to life, but Imagineers stayed true to his vision to create a home for 999 ghosts.
-(In regard to storyline, it should be noted that an update to the attraction in 2007 also added an additional, more sinister story of Constance, the Black Widow Bride.)
+The original story behind the Haunted Mansion is that it was built to serve as a retirement home for ghosts.
+According to Disney author Jason Surrell, Walt Disney told a London reporter that he was building a place for all the ghosts displaced from their ancestral homes in the Blitz during World War II.
+Sadly, Walt never saw the attraction come to life, but Imagineers stayed true to his vision to create a home for 999 ghosts.
+(Regarding the storyline, it should be noted that an update to the attraction in 2007 also added an additional, more sinister story about Constance, the Black Widow Bride.)

 Even the horse pulling the hearse is a ghost.

 Upon approaching the Haunted Mansion, the feeling of both anticipation and fear begins.
-The exterior is built in a Dutch Gothic-style to blend in with the surroundings of Liberty Square.
-Upon closer look, however, the details such as the bats in the ironwork and the phantom horse out front, make any visitor aware that this is no happy-go-lucky place.
-The Mansion’s two wings are constructed in a claw-like formation as if they might grab and pull any passerby into an entrance adorned with a decaying mourning wreath.
+The exterior is built in a Dutch Gothic style to blend in with the surroundings of Liberty Square.
+Upon closer look, however, the details, such as the bat-shaped ironwork and the phantom horse out front, make any visitor aware that this is no happy-go-lucky place.
+The Mansion’s two wings are constructed in a claw-like formation as if they might grab and pull any passerby into the darkened door adorned with a decaying mourning wreath.

-While this is a must-do attraction, it does have some scares that may be too much for your child.
-There is no minimum age for the ride, and I did take my infant sons on the ride with no incident.
-However, once they passed the one-year-old mark, my husband and I just knew they would be too scared, and each of us took turns on the ride solo.
-At six and eight, my sons ride but spend a lot of time covering their eyes.
+While this attraction is beloved by many, it does have some scares that may be too much for your child.
+There is no minimum age for the ride, and I did take my infant sons on it without incident.
+However, once they passed the one-year-old mark, my husband and I knew they would be too scared, and we took turns on the ride solo.
+At six and eight, my sons started riding it again, but spend a lot of time covering their eyes.
 But I can’t blame them.
 Even in my 40s, the pop-up ghosts in the graveyard still scare me!

 Without spoiling too much for a first-time rider, here’s a little taste of what to expect on a trip through the Haunted Mansion.

 It all starts with the queue as you wait to enter.
-From the moment you step onto the grounds, you hear and feel the Mansion’s chill.
-Step inside and you immediately get the feeling that you are being watched.
+You hear and feel the Mansion’s chill when you step onto the grounds.
+Step inside, and you immediately know you are being watched.

-Throughout the ride, you will be listening to the tune Grim Grinning Ghosts, written especially for this ride.
+Throughout the ride, you will listen to the tune Grim Grinning Ghosts, written especially for this ride.
 In the music room, this song is played in a doom-and-gloom Rachmaninov style.
-In the Grand Ball Room, the tune is set to a waltz and at the grand finale, it is jovial and jazzy.
+In the Grand Ball Room, the tune is set to a waltz; at the grand finale, it is jovial and jazzy.

 Don’t forget to stop at the pet cemetery on your way out.

-When you exit the mansion, do take a moment to see the pet cemetery and visit Memento Mori, which is right outside the gates to the left.
-Memento Mori is one of the best-themed gifts shops in all of Walt Disney World.
+When you exit the Mansion, take a moment to see the pet cemetery and visit Memento Mori, which is right outside the gates to the left.
+Memento Mori is one of the best-themed gift shops in all of Walt Disney World.

-If you’d like to learn more about the Haunted Mansion, I suggest reading The Haunted Mansion: From the Magic Kingdom to the Movies by Jason Surrell or visiting the website doombuggies.com.
+If you’d like to learn more about the Haunted Mansion, I suggest reading Jason Surrell’s The Haunted Mansion: From the Magic Kingdom to the Movies or visit doombuggies.com.

 Follow MAIN STREET POP IN on